 “Melanerpeton” humbergense (appendicular data only) is the sister-group of Apateon in all trees, except under the hypothesis of branchiosaur paraphyly; Eusthenopteron (appendicular data only) forms the outgroup in all trees.

 The lepospondyls Microbrachis and Hyloplesion, from both of which only appendicular data are available, form an exclusive clade (Marjanović and Laurin 2019; Clack 2019).
-This clade is the sister-group of Lissamphibia (represented only by Batrachia) under the LH (because caecilians are lacking from the appendicular datasets), of Amniota under the TH and both versions of the DH (these three cannot be distinguished due to the absence of caecilians) as well as under the PH1, and of Temnospondyli (including Batrachia) under the PH2.
+This clade is the sister-group of Lissamphibia (represented only by Batrachia) under the LH (because caecilians are lacking from the appendicular datasets), of Amniota under the TH and both versions of the DH (these three cannot be distinguished due to the absence of caecilians) as well as under the PH1, and of Temnospondyli (including Batrachia) under the PH2 (see the legend of Figure 1 for an explanation of these abbreviations).

 The temnospondyl Micromelerpeton, from which likewise only appendicular data are available, forms the sister-group of Apateon under the LH.
-The uncertainty over its phylogenetic position within Dissorophoidea (as the sister-group to the rest, including anurans and urodeles: e.g. Schoch 2019; as the sister-group of Apateon + “Melanerpeton” humbergense: e.g. Ruta & Coates 2007; Marjanović and Laurin 2019) generates two versions of the TH/DH1/DH2 tree for the appendicular dataset.
+The uncertainty over its phylogenetic position within Dissorophoidea (as the sister-group to the rest, including anurans and urodeles: e.g. Schoch 2018; as the sister-group of Apateon + “Melanerpeton” humbergense: e.g. Ruta & Coates 2007; Marjanović and Laurin 2019) generates two versions of the TH/DH1/DH2 tree for the appendicular dataset.
 We tested both of these versions against that dataset, for a total of five trees.